1971 24 Hours of Le Mans: Finish and post-race

-The JWA team had a tragic end to 1971.
+The JWA team drivers had a tragic end to 1971.
 Less than a month later, after winning the next round at Österreichring, Pedro Rodriguez was killed driving a Ferrari 512 at Germany's Norisring in a non-championship sports car race.
-Then in October Jo Siffert died at the World Championship Victory Race at Brands Hatch when his BRM crashed, rolled and caught fire with him trapped underneath.
-At the 2018 race, marking Porsche's 70th anniversary the European Porsche GT team revived the "Pink Pig" colour-scheme for one of its entries.
+Then in October Jo Siffert died at the World Championship Victory Race at Brands Hatch when his BRM P160 crashed, rolled and caught fire with him trapped underneath.

-This race marked an end of an era, with the FIA regulations changing in 1972 such that Group 5 cars were limited to a maximum engine capacity of 3 litres and Group 6 was discontinued.
+This race marked an end of an era.
 It was the last time the Index of Performance prize was awarded.
-It was also the last run on a circuit layout that had been essentially unchanged for 39 years, with a new part of the track opened in the next year that bypassed the dangerous and fast Maison Blanche stretch.
+It was also the last run on a circuit layout that had been essentially unchanged for 39 years, with the new Porsche curves permanent race track section opened in the next year, bypassing the dangerous and fast public roads at Maison Blanche.